leothorp/loggle/README.md

   "a debug message"
 );

-// send log output to an endpoint, along with additional metadata
+// send log output to an HTTP endpoint, along with additional metadata
 // (configurable globally or per-log) log.critical(
   {